-Collecting customers’ personal information is part and parcel of running a business, whether you’re making a sale, scheduling an appointment, or providing customer support.
+Collecting customers’ personal information (PII data) is part and parcel of running a business, whether you’re making a sale, scheduling an appointment, or providing customer support.

 As data-collecting technologies evolve, so have regulations designed to protect consumers’ personal information.
 While legal protections vary worldwide, most policies share a common thread—Data Subject Access Request, or DSAR.